Online Master of Science in Financial Management Degree

 Prereq: MET AD630, MET AD731

-This course examines the process by which takeovers and other corporate control transactions take place.
+This course examines the corporate valuation process by which takeovers and other corporate control transactions take place.
+It includes financial forecasting, based on expectation models, scenario analysis, and due diligence.
 Of particular interest will be the defensive measures by management against hostile bids, buyout transactions, the relation of takeovers to capital structure changes, and the insider trading in takeover contests.
 [4 credits]

 METAD717 Investment Analysis and Portfolio Management